tianshi-liu/SPECFEM3D-with-Cube2sph-and-PML/README.md

 ```bash
 cmake .. -DCC=gcc -DMPIFC=mpif90  -DENABLE_CUDA=ON
 ```
 By default, the CUDA architecture will be chosen as `native`.
-If you want to use some user defined number, please open `CMakeLists.txt` and find `set_target_properties(cuda PROPERTIES CUDA_ARCHITECTURES native)`.
-Then set `native` to the number you want.
+If you want to set it to corresponding [compute compatibility](https://developer.nvidia.com/cuda-gpus), please open `CMakeLists.txt` and find `set_target_properties(cuda PROPERTIES CUDA_ARCHITECTURES native)`.
+Then set `native` to the target number.

 The CUDA-Aware MPI technique would facilitate communications.
 If you want to enable cuda aware mpi, please use:
 ```bash